anupeesay10/TESLA_Project/README.md

 The tools used in this project are PostgreSQL for data storage and extraction, Dash, as well as many libraries that are found in "requirements.txt".

+Follow these steps below to view the project:
+1. Clone the repository
+2. Open the project on an IDE of your choice
+3. Ensure all packages are installed.
+4. Run "tesla_dash.py".
+5. Open the project in Jupyter
+6. Open "TESLA.ipynb" to view the analysis.

 I hope you enjoy this project!